This website uses cookies to help you make the most of your visit.

 Pharmacy context

-The pharmacy is situated in a parade of shops on a main road.
-It dispenses NHS prescriptions and supplies medicines in multi-compartment compliance packs to a number of people to help them take their medicines safely.
-It also provides travel vaccinations.
-The inspection was undertaken during the Covid-19 pandemic.
+This is a community pharmacy in a parade of shops on a main road.
+It dispenses NHS prescriptions and supplies medicines in multi-compartment compliance packs to a number of people to help them take their medicines safely and delivers medicines to some patients.
+It also provides travel vaccinations, the Pharmacy First service, the New Medicines Service, smoking cessation service and the minor ailments service.

 Inspection summary findings